-• Thomson measured the ratio of the electron's charge to mass by sending electrons through a region containing a magnetic field perpendicular to an electric field.
+• Thomson measured the ratio of the electron's charge to mass by sending electrons through a region containing a magnetic field perpendicular to the electric field.

 - Measure the deflection angle with only E!

 - Turn on and adjust B field till no deflection!

-- What do we know? • l , B, E and θ
+- What do we know?

+- l , B, E and θ

 - What do we not know?

-- + $\boldsymbol{\mathcal{V}}{0}$, q and m
+- v_0 , q and m